Skip to content

 We use the 'no dig' method for growing vegetables, piling mulch or compost on top of the soil annually, rather than digging it in.
 This is very successful at Sissinghurst, where our heavy Wealden clay soil is hard to work.
 On an environmental scale, by leaving the soil undisturbed, carbon remains locked in and therefore reduces emission into the atmosphere.

-There are many reasons why using no-dig is beneficial here at Sissinghurst:
+Reasons why using no-dig is beneficial here at Sissinghurst

-• Reducing the germination of weed seeds due to them not being brought to the surface and exposed to the light.
+We can reduce the germination of weed seeds due to them not being brought to the surface and exposed to the light

-• Preserving beneficial fungi and bacteria, such as mycorrhizae, which form a symbiotic relationship with plants and enable them to extract nutrients and water, even in unfavourable soil conditions.
+Preserving beneficial fungi and bacteria, such as mycorrhizae, enables them to form a symbiotic relationship with plants and extract nutrients and water, even in unfavourable soil conditions

 The tower is seen through the branches of a magnolia tree, with a few pale pink flowers, at Sissinghurst Castle Garden, Kent